mayer79/missRanger/cran-comments.md

 Hello CRAN

+This update
+- fixes a major bug introduced in 2.3.0
-This update brings a long awaited feature of out-of-sample application of the imputation models.
+- and brings a long awaited feature of out-of-sample application of the imputation models.

 ## R CMD check (local)